thelfer/tfel/docs/web/material-properties.md

 By default, `temperature`, `strain`, `stress` are defined as type aliases to floating point number type used by the interface.

-The keyword `@UseQT` allows the usage of quantities, i.e. floatting point values associated with units.
+The keyword `@UseQT` allows the usage of quantities, i.e. floating point values associated with units.
 Quantities allow the compiler to perform *dimensional analysis* at compile-time.